 The residential appraisal staff performs statistical analysis annually to evaluate whether values are equitable and consistent with the market.
-Ratio studies are conducted on each of the delineated residential neighborhoods (market areas) and a neighborhood profile is produced to study the two primary aspects of mass appraisal accuracy, level and uniformity of value.
+Sales ratio studies are conducted on each of the delineated residential neighborhoods (market areas) and a neighborhood profile is produced to study the two primary aspects of mass appraisal accuracy, level and uniformity of value.
 Appraisal statistics of central tendency and dispersion generated from sales ratios are available for each defined market or "neighborhood" and are summarized by year.
-These summary statistics including, but not limited to, the mean, the weighted mean, median, coefficient of variation, and coefficient of dispersion provide the appraisal staff a tool by which to determine both the level and uniformity of appraised value on a neighborhood basis.
+These summary statistics including, but not limited to, mean, weighted mean, median, coefficient of variation, and coefficient of dispersion provide the appraisal staff tools by which to determine both the level and uniformity of appraised value on a neighborhood basis.
 The level of appraised value is estimated by measures of central tendency.
-Three measures applicable to ratio studies within a neighborhood are the median, mean, and weighted mean.
-Review of the coefficient of variation and coefficient of var
+Based on the sales ratio statistics a decision is made as to whether the value level in a neighborhood needs to be adjusted as well as being equitable and consistent with the market.